microsoft/vscode-docs/docs/python/tutorial-django.md

     ]
     ```

-1. Modify `web_project/urls.py` to match the following code (you can retain the instructive comments if you like).
-This project-level `urls.py` file is where URL routing is actually handled.
-The code here pulls in the app-level `urls.py` using `django.urls.include` so that you can keep the app's routes within the app.
+1. The `web_project` folder also contains a `urls.py` file, which is where URL routing is actually handled.
+Open `web_project/urls.py` and modify it to match the following code (you can retain the instructive comments if you like).
+This code pulls in the app's `hello/urls.py` using `django.urls.include`, which keeps the app's routes contained within the app.
 This separation is very helpful when a project contains multiple apps.

     ```python
     from django.contrib import admin